Information-Theoretic Approaches to Differential Privacy: Differential Privacy as a Source-coding Problem

-The main objective of \cite{WYZ16} is to investigate and explain the relation between three different privacy measures in a global setting in order to compare them.
-It was shown that there exists a privacy mechanism which minimizes both $I(X;Y)$ and the identifiability.
+The main objective of \cite{WYZ16} is to investigate and explain the relation between identifiability, differential privacy and MIP in order to compare them.
+The authors show that there exists a privacy mechanism which minimizes both $I(X;Y)$ and the identifiability.
 The \textbf{privacy-distortion function} denoted as $\epsilon^*(D)$ refers to the smallest differential privacy level for a given maximum allowable distortion $D$.
-The mutual information based privacy level is bounded as follows where the maximal prior probability difference is for neighboring $x$ and $\tilde{x}$.
+The mutual information based privacy level is bounded as follows where the maximal prior probability difference is for neighboring datasets $x$ and $\tilde{x}$.
 This mutual information based mechanism satisfies $\epsilon-$ differential privacy.
 In light of \cite[Theorem 1]{CY16}, which is visited in Section \ref{sec:shannon_inf}, the exact relation and ordering between conditional mutual information and differential privacy are today known.

 \cite{PG21} studies the convergence of the source distribution estimate to the actual distribution based on the output from a locally differentially private mechanism.
 The fundamental difference in this setting stems from the fact that the differential privacy noise that is applied on each user's data locally, removes the requirement for a notion of neighborhood between datasets.
 In the model of \cite{PG21}, the source $\{X_i\}$ follows a discrete distribution $P$ and the mechanism $\mathcal{M}$ refers to the application of local differential privacy noise on $n$ i.i.d. source symbols which outputs the privatized observations $\{Y_i\}$ following the distribution $Q$, that is $P \mathcal{M}$.
 The goal of the legitimate observer is to estimate the source distribution $P$ using the noisy outputs $\{Y_i\}$ subject to either of f-divergence, mean-squared error (MSE) or total variation as the fidelity criteria.
 At the same time, an adversary aims to discover some source samples $X_i$.
 The authors present upper and lower bounds on their formulation of the trade-off between differential privacy level and fidelity loss based on the aforementioned three loss functions.